Paultree/hangman/README.md

 ## MVP

-- Recreate a version of the game Hangman to be played in a Java console application.
+- Recreate a version of the game Hangman to be played in a Java console application. -[x]
 - The game should randomly select a word from the provided list - [x]
 - When the word is selected, a row of underscores representing letters in the word should be printed to the console, for example: